Silent Hill (comics)

 Silent Hill comics are a series of comic books additions to the Silent Hill franchise.

-Apart from an unreleased graphic novel, Sinner's Reward, and Past Life, they have all been written by Scott Ciencin, with various artists, and published by IDW Publishing.
+Apart from an unreleased graphic novel, Sinner's Reward, Past Life, and Anne's Story, they have all been written by Scott Ciencin, with various artists, and published by IDW Publishing.

 Stories

 Silent Hill

 An original unreleased Silent Hill graphic novel was completed in 1999 by comics publisher Com.X, but for an undisclosed reason the book was never published.
 Com.X and Konami have repeatedly officially stated that they still intend to publish the book, but no confirmed date has been set.
 IDW Publishing was unaware that this project existed when they pursued the license.

-Silent Hill: Dying Inside
+Dying Inside

 Dying Inside was the first series published by IDW Publishing, with art by Ben Templesmith (#1 and 2) and Aadi Salman (#3 to 5).

 This story was originally released as a five-issue limited series and later collected and released in a single volume trade paperback.
 The first two dealt with a doctor and patient, while the remaining three issues covered a group of goth kids.
 The first two issues rapidly sold out and required a second printing, in fact "Silent Hill #2 sold out, including IDW’s overprinting, before it even shipped to stores."

 In the first two chapters, Dr. Troy Abernathy wants to cure Lynn DeAngelis from her delusions, which began after she went to do a movie in the town of Silent Hill.
 Abernathy takes her back to the town... only to discover a world built from his inner fears, and ruled by a demonic little girl—Christabella—who seeks guilty souls.
 From Chapter 3 until the conclusion, a goth girl named Lauryn finds Lynn's movie and plans to go to Silent Hill supposedly to do the same stunt so her group can earn some cash.
 However, she actually wants to subdue Christabella, who is her sister who was killed due to her negligence.
 The Silent Hill film by Christophe Gans introduces a villain character by the name of Christabella.